Making of Ravana for Sale: The demon king gives livelihood to hundreds of people

 But can Ram be the hero he is without Ravana?
 The irony is that there are no heroes without a villain, and in one part of Delhi it is the Ravana, along with his son Meghanaad and brother Kumbhakaran who are in limelight and the real heroes, giving livelihood and traffic jams to a whole neighborhood.

-But making of a Ravana is a simple affair, the folks who make them are actually nomadic Gadia Lohars (Wandering black smith tribe people).
-The origins of Gadia Lohars go back to times of Maharana Pratap of Mewar, and it is believed that they were black smiths in his army and once the Maharana Pratap lost the war to Akbar, the lohars pledged not to return to homeland till independence is regained.
+But the making of a Ravana is a simple affair, the folks who make them are actually nomadic Gadia Lohars (Wandering blacksmith tribe people).
+The origins of Gadia Lohars go back to times of Maharana Pratap of Mewar, and it is believed that they were blacksmiths in his army and once the Maharana Pratap lost the war to Akbar, the lohars pledged not to return to homeland till independence is regained.
 If the legends are to be believed many nomadic tribes in India have splintered from them like the lambadis in parts of Karnataka, Andhra Pradesh and Telangana, and even the Gypsies or Romas of Europe are believed to the groups that wandered too far and entered Europe.

 The process of making Ravana is not Mangalyan Science, you begin with making a skeleton with bamboo strips.
 Once the skeleton is ready it is covered with old cloth sheets.
-These sheets are covered with colorful papers, and then the paper is painted with eyes, moustache etc. and is decorated as per the customer specification.
+These sheets are covered with colorful papers, and then the paper is painted with eyes, mustache etc. and is decorated as per the customer specification.
 As they make the Ravanas, they are stored in open along the road, under the metro and the neighborhood looks like a city of effigies, with the life adapting to the demons around them.
-But the demons are a welcome addition to the neighborhood giving it a celebratory look, with every Tom, desi and Harry coming to click the pictures of Ravanas on the Road.
+But the demons are a welcome addition to the neighborhood giving it a celebratory look, with every Tom, desi, and Harry coming to click the pictures of Ravanas on the Road.
 Once the Ravana effigy is ready they are shipped to location and some final touches are given there to make them look like a HERO, as described by one of the ladies who was negotiating a deal with some customers waiting to buy a Ravana.
-At location the Ravanas are filled with different crackers to that when it starts burning you get to see most enchanting display of fireworks escaping from the burning Ravana.
+At location, the Ravanas are filled with different crackers to that when it starts burning you get to see most enchanting display of fireworks escaping from the burning Ravana.
 Check this video of Ravana Burning.

 Last year I shared some pictures of Ravanas on the road, clicked by my niece and nephew with a hope to visit and click pictures of making of Ravana.
-Well I was lucky enough to visit the settlement of Gadia Lohars in West Daily along the blue line and clicked some pictures of Ravanas in various stages of making.
+Well, I was lucky enough to visit the settlement of Gadia Lohars in West Daily along with the blue line and clicked some pictures of Ravanas in various stages of making.

 The life of these artisans is not easy, mostly they work as blacksmiths for rest of the year, but during this auspicious period, they recreate Ravanas effigies to be burnt on Dussehra.